OG-Mendez/OG-Mendez/README.md

 - 👋 Hi, I’m Uchenna David Chinenye
 - 👀 I’m interested in Data Science, Machine Learning, and web development using the Django framework
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning JavaScript - React.js
 - 💞️ I’m looking to collaborate on Projects that will aid my learning
 - 📫 How to reach me: chinenyedavid781@gmail.com